-JPL1 and JPL2 allow you to enable the onboard LAN ports (LAN1 and LAN2).
+Jumper JPTG1 allows the user to enable the onboard LAN ports (LAN1 and LAN2).
 The default setting is pins 1-2 to enable the connections.
 Refer to the table below for jumper settings.

 LAN Enable/Disable Jumper Settings

 Jumper Setting Definition

 Pins 1-2 Enable

 Pins 2-3 Disable